emezac/dawn/README.md

 3. **Integrate Web Search Tool:**
    - Use the Web Search tool to enhance your agent's ability to access real-time information.
    - Configure the tool in the `tools` array of your API requests.

+4. **Visualize Workflow Execution:**
+   - Use the `visualize_workflow` function to generate visual representations of your workflows.

 ## Key Concepts